SharinaS/Cloud-Engineering-Fundamentals/databases.md

 To avoid request throttling, design your DynamoDB table with the right partition key to meet your access requirements and provide even distribution of data.

 **Warning**: Don't mix up partition key with partition group, regarding EC2 instances and placement types!

+### Weakness

+If you need to scan large amounts of data (ie a lot of keys all in one query), the performance will not be optimal (Think Redshift, intsead).
+DynamoDB is a NoSQL database which is based on key-value pairs used for **fast processing of small data** that dynamically grows and changes.

 # Data Warehousing